-However, his creative nature has two sides.
+His creative nature has two sides.
 In the Book of the Dead, Atum tells Osiris that he will eventually destroy the world, submerging everything back into the primal waters (Nun), which were all that existed at the beginning of time.
-In this nonexistence, Atum and Osiris will survive in the form of serpents.
+In this nonexistence, Atum and Osiris would survive in the form of serpents.

 Atum, Ra, Horakhty and Khepri made up the different aspects of the sun.
 Atum was the setting sun which travelled through the underworld every night.
 He was also linked with solar theology, as the self-developing scarab who represented the newly created sun.
-As a result he is combined with Ra (the rising sun) in both the Pyramid and Coffin Texts as Re-Atum he who “emerges from the eastern horizon” and “rests in the western horizon”.
-In other words as Re-Atum he died every night at dusk before resurrecting himself at dawn.
-The combined with the ruler of the gods.
+As a result, he is combined with Ra (the rising sun) in both the Pyramid and Coffin Texts as Re-Atum he who “emerges from the eastern horizon” and “rests in the western horizon”.
+In other words, as Re-Atum he died every night at dusk before resurrecting himself at dawn.
 In this form, Atum also symbolized the setting sun and its journey through the underworld to its rising in the east.

 Texts in the New Kingdom tombs of the Valley of the Kings near Thebes depict Atum as an aged, ram-headed man who supervises the punishment of evildoers and the enemies of the sun god.
 He also repels some of the evil forces in the netherworld such as the serpents Nehebu-Kau and Apep (Apophis).
 He also provided protection to all good people, ensuring their safe passage past the Lake of Fire where there lurks a deadly dog-headed god who lives by swallowing souls and snatching hearts.

 Representations of Atum are surprisingly rare, but some of the depictions of the Pharaoh as “Lord of the Two Lands” may have also been viewed as incarnations of Atum.
-The largest of the rare statues of Atum is a group depicting King Horemheb of the 18th Dynasty kneeling in front of Atum.
+The largest of the rare statues of Atum is a group depicting Horemheb of the 18th Dynasty kneeling in front of Atum (above).